 The Clinical Research Coordinator II works independently providing study coordination including screening of potential patients for protocol eligibility, presenting non-medical trial concepts and details, and participating in the informed consent process.
 Responsible for accurate and timely source documents, data collection, documentation, entry, and reporting including timely response to sponsor queries.
 Responsible for compiling and reporting on each study including information related to protocol activity, accrual data, workload, and other research information.
 Presents information at regular research staff meetings.
 May plan and coordinate strategies for increasing patient enrollment, improving efficiency, training of personnel, or identifying new research opportunities.
 Ensures compliance with all federal and local agencies including the Food and Drug Administration (FDA) and local Institutional Review Board (IRB).

 Primary Duties and Responsibilities

-- May perform other regulatory / Institutional Review Board duties, budgeting duties, and assisting with patient research billing and reconciliation.
+May involve other regulatory / Institutional Review Board duties, budgeting duties, and assisting with patient research billing and reconciliation.

 - High School Diploma/GED required